Harvard Alumni Are Turning Up the Heat on Fossil Fuel Divestment

 Some of today’s efforts are working: In September, the University of California pledged to remove fossil fuels from its $83 billion endowment and pension portfolio.
 Researchers at 350.org calculate that institutions like banks, schools, churches, and charitable foundations have divested a total of $12 trillion from fossil fuels worldwide, most of it in the last five years.

 While Columbia and Yale have divested from some coal producers, no Ivy League schools are fully on board.
-Getting Harvard to divest “is important for both the name and the amount of money involved,” said Nathán Goldberg, who graduated from the university in 2018 and now works for the US Soccer Federation.
+Getting Harvard to divest “is important for both the name and the amount of money involved,” said Nathán Goldberg, who graduated from the university in 2018.
 Last year, Harvard’s endowment grew to $40.9 billion.
 “If we crack that nut, it could lead to a domino effect,” Goldberg said.
 Along with fellow Class of 2018 alum Danielle Strasburger,who works for an election data start-up, Goldberg founded Harvard Forward, a coalition of graduates and faculty that are striving to build “soft power” by organizing more alumni around the cause.

 “Harvard has a certain reputation they’d like to uphold of being leaders forging a path for other universities to follow,” says Lindsay Meiman, a spokesperson for 350.org, “but when it comes to fossil fuel divestment, they’re absolutely lagging behind.”
 In addition to the University of California’s total divestment, major universities like Georgetown, Oxford, and Cambridge have at least divested from coal and tar sands, while dozens of others, like the University of Hawaii, have divested from oil and gas as well.
 Harvard’s administration has “ignored the very clear demands of their students and alumni,” says Meiman.
 “They’re choosing the side of these companies.”